Tenant's Guide to Renting Property

 The Tenancy Agreement

-Once the terms have been agreed by both parties and satisfactory references received, the relevant documentation will need to be signed by you and the landlord.
+Once all terms have been agreed by both parties and satisfactory references have been received, the tenancy agreement and associated documentation will be prepared for signature by both the tenant and landlord.

-Tenancy Fee Schedule (New Tenancies signed after the 1st June 2019)
+Tenancy Fee Schedule (New Tenancies signed after the 1st May 2026 in line with Tenant Fees Act 2019 and Renters Rights Act 2025)

 Holding Deposit (per tenancy)